Admissions

 What documents do I need to submit with my application?

-Please provide a completed Abbot’s Hill Application form, and your child’s most recent school report if available, a copy of their passport (or birth certificate if the child does not hold a passport), and the non-refundable Registration Fee (£120).
-International applicants may need additional documentation confirming visa status.
+Please complete the Abbot’s Hill Registration Form, and your child’s most recent school report if available, a copy of their passport (or birth certificate if the child does not hold a passport), and the non-refundable Registration Fee (£120).

 What does the assessment process involve?